If you have seizures or are the parent of a child who has seizures, then…

 Headaches are a common ailment that strike at the most inopportune times.
 If you’re like many others, you’ve dealt with the pain of this condition more than once.
 However, if other symptoms accompany your headache, it may be a sign of a migraine.

 At the Neurology Center for Epilepsy and Seizures, our goal is to diagnose you for your headaches so we can get you feeling better.
-Dr. Amor Mehta and Dr. Hannah Klein are our skilled neurosurgeons who diagnose your symptoms to kick your migraines for good.
+Dr. Amor Mehta is our skilled neurologist who diagnose your symptoms to kick your migraines for good.